openziti/ziti-tunnel-sdk-c/docs/running-with-FIPS.md

 ## Enabling FIPS Compliance

 FIPS-compliance can be initiated in one of two ways: environment variable or by placing an `openssl.cnf` file adjacent to the ziti-edge-tunnel executable.
-Both options will trigger the statically linked OpenSSL code within the ziti-edge-tunnel to attempt to initialize FIPS-compliance.
+Both options will trigger OpenSSL used by the ziti-edge-tunnel to attempt to initialize FIPS-compliance.
 If specified, the `OPENSSL_CONF` environment variable takes precedence over an `openssl.cnf` file located adjacent to the ziti-edge-tunnel binary.